-Industry: It has found from the field survey that 39 industries with two categories are prevalent in the study area.
-Among those establishments, agro-based industries account for about 80% and food based industries 20% share of the total running industries.
-It reflects general agrarian character of the study area.
-All of those enterprises are proprietorship units meaning that private sector dominates the industrial sector of the planning area.
+Industry: In total, 27 industries with two categories (1 medium scale and 26 light industries) are prevalent in the study area.
+Among those establishments, agro-based industries account for about 73% and wood based industries 27% share of the total running industries.
+It reflects the general agrarian character of the study area.
+All of those enterprises are proprietorship units meaning that private sector dominates the industrial sector of the study area.

-Most of the industries in the Paurashava depend on raw materials available locally.
+Most of the industries depend on raw materials available within the study area.
 The industrial output produces in the local market.
 It is also found that those establishments have problems and potentialities.
-Careful consideration will help to resolve those problems and adoption of necessary policy initiatives will help to flourish the existing units and draw more investors and entrepreneurs to set up new manufacturing industries, which will be based mainly on local agro-products.
+Careful consideration will help to resolve those problems and adoption of necessary policy initiatives will help to flourish the existing units and draw more investors and entrepreneurs to set up new manufacturing industries, which will be based mainly on local raw materials.

 Commerce: Commerce includes purchase and sale of various consumer and durable items performed by the business person.
-In the Paurashava, such activities are wholesale and retail trade, hotel and restaurant business, transport, storage services, hat/bazar, etc. Major part of trade and commerce is conducted through hat / bazar where agriculture produces, consumer items, merchandise for household and other farm and non-farm items are transacted.
+In the study area, such activities are wholesale and retail trade, hotel and restaurant business, transport, storage services, hat/bazar, etc. Major part of trade and commerce of the study area is conducted through hat / bazar where agriculture produces, consumer items, merchandise for household and other farm and non-farm items are transacted.
 The market / bazar performs significant role on the Paurashava economy.
 It is observed that market / bazar provide good number of employment and act as an economic centre for the area of influence of the market / bazar.
 This market / bazar remain open everyday from morning to evening.
-Along with the daily business transactions, most of the market places are also used as hat which sits twice in a week.
+Along with the daily business transactions, two market places are also used as hat which sits three days in a week.
 On the hat days farmers, traders, businessmen and many other informal professionals gather in the hats and run trades and business till evening.
-Actually, the market / bazar is the key supplying centers of all sorts of agro-products to the urban areas and other non-producing areas of the country, and similarly this market / bazar is the major distribution centers of industrial products to the vast majority of the rural people throughout the country at consumer levels.
+Actually, the market / bazar is the key supplying centres of all sorts of agro-products to the urban areas and other non-producing areas of the country, and similarly this market / bazar is the major distribution centres of industrial products to the vast majority of the rural people throughout the country at consumer levels.
 Importance of the market / bazar place can not be ignored, rather needs to be facilitated with provision of infrastructure facilities.